SeucheAchat9115/Ception/README.md

 The Ception framework is divided into the following modules:

-1. Core: Base utilities for loading data, configuring models, and training pipelines.
+1. **Core**: Base utilities for loading data, configuring models, and training pipelines.
-2. 2D Detection: Algorithms and pretrained models for 2D object detection.
+2. **2D Detection**: Algorithms and pretrained models for 2D object detection.
-3. 3D Detection: Tools and architectures for processing 3D data, including point clouds.
+3. **3D Detection**: Tools and architectures for processing 3D data, including point clouds.
-4. Visualization: Functions for visualizing detection results in 2D and 3D formats.
+4. **Visualization**: Functions for visualizing detection results in 2D and 3D formats.

 ## Supported Models